anishmss/bioinfo_intro_dlsu/chapters/basic_mol_bio/basic_molecular_bio.md

 ```

 ### Proteins
+Proteins are the so-called *workhorses* of the cell, carrying out many different functions in a cell.

 Proteins too are polymers, with amino acids as subunits.
 There are 20 kinds of amino acids : alanine (A), arginine (R), asparagine (N), aspartic acid (D), cysteine (C), glutamic acid (E), glutamine (Q), glycine (G), histidine (H), isoleucine (I), leucine (L), lysine (K), methionine (M), phenylalanine (F), proline (P), serine (S), threonine (T), tryptophan (W), tyrosine (Y), and valine (V).
 So a protein can be represented as a string over the alphabet of amino acids.
 Here's a protein sequence that saved the world.
 It is part of the spike glyco-protein of SARS-Cov-2, on which the RNA vaccines were designed.

 > $ {\tt MFVFLVLLPLVSSQCVNLTTRTQLPPAYTNSFTRGVYYPDKVFRSSVLHSTQDLFLPFFSNVTWFHAIHV}$